panjamo/mwb/README.md

 - **Duration Selectors**: Filter content by duration directly in the query (e.g., `>90` for content longer than 90 minutes)
 - **Exclusion Filter**: Filter out unwanted content using regex patterns
 - **Multiple Output Formats**: View results as formatted tables, JSON, CSV, one-line format, or VLC playlists
+- **Count-Only Output**: Get just the number of matching results for quick statistics and scripting
 - **VLC Integration**: Create playlists and launch VLC directly with search results
 - **Channel Listing**: Browse all available broadcasting channels
 - **Flexible Sorting**: Sort results by date, duration, or channel